Open Tabs

 • Open a virtual machine when set up for students.

-You should also be aware that you can achieve the same actions from Markdown directives on a page. click here for details.
+You can achieve the same functionality using Markdown directives on a page.
+Click here for details.

-Please note: image files dragged in to a page will be automatically tagged to display within the content rather than in a new panel.
-If you wish to have an image file open in a panel, then you would need to add it directly in the Open Tabs area.
-You can also drag/drop from the file tree.
-The correct path to the file will be included.
+Image files dragged onto a page will be automatically tagged to display within the content rather than in a new panel.
+If you wish to have an image file open in a panel, you need to add it directly in the Open Tabs area.
+You can also drag and drop from the file tree.
+The correct path to the file will be included automatically.

 Opening Files